Ana Rial provides a compilation of the arduous research about school lunches and lunch boxes done by members of the Amsterdam Mamas community.

 With all these tricks from Amsterdam Mamas, you will soon become one of the Bento Sensei of the city.

 Ana Rial is a once rigorously-organised scientist from Spain turned into an all-over-the-place mum of two very busy half-Greek boys.
-She has been living for the past four years in Almere with her husband and kids and dreams about mastering the Dutch language, travelling, and having a personal chef.
+She lives in Almere with her husband and kids and dreams about mastering the Dutch language, travelling, and having a personal chef.